fanbyprinciple/blockchain_snippets/README.md

 connected the wallet from https://ethereum.stackexchange.com/questions/76858/metamask-testrpc-shows-0-ether-while-connecting-to-ganache-cli/116776#116776

-when nothign happens on click
+when nothing happens on click

 start truffle develop on another terminal